011: Unraveling the Mystery of the International Prefix and Understanding Country Codes

 - Verify the number: Double-check that you have entered the correct exit code, country code, area code, and subscriber number.
 Even a single incorrect digit can prevent a connection.

-- Check your account: Ensure that your phone service plan allows international calls and that you have sufficient credit or funds.
+- Check your account: make sure your phone service plan allows international calls and that you have sufficient credit or funds.
 International calls typically have higher charges than domestic calls.

 - Restart your phone: Sometimes, a simple restart can resolve temporary network glitches.